 Join us for an exclusive preview of Savour: Food Culture in the Age of Enlightenment, introduced by Curator Meredith Chilton and Exhibition Designer Gerard Gauci and featuring a special performance by Opera Atelier.

 YPC Clay Mixer*

 Enjoy drinks and snacks in the Museum lobby, as well as a hand-building clay class led by Chief Curator Sequoia Miller.

 Curated by Art Director Corrie Jackson, our third annual summer art party will see the Museum transformed by invigorating art, music, food, drinks, and experiences designed to nourish and inspire.

 June 13, 6 pm – 8 pm

 Patron Garden Party

 All Young Patron Circle members receive a complimentary invitation to the Patron Garden Party.
-In 2019, the Garden Party was hosted at the home of Isadore and Rosalie Sharp.
+In 2019, the Garden Party will be hosted at the home of Isadore and Rosalie Sharp.